igorelik/EntainTask/README.md

 - As discussed during our technical discussion, the minimum version is set to iOS 15 (iOS 15.5 to be precise)
 - there's no way to filter categories returned from the API.
 That's why the count has been increased to increase the chance we have 5 races per our categories of interests
 - For the same reason, filtering by categories is performed on the UI layer and not at the service layer
+- When retrieving races from API, the larger number of races is retrieved to increase the chances of races of all types are in the returned result set.
+- More improvements can be made to the codebase, e.g.:
+    - Abstracting the networking layer
+    - Store more information from the API output to enable richer UI, e.g. navigation into race details.
+It was decided to follow BFF practice and save only the data needed for UI
+    - Swinject library is used to implement dependency injection.
+Obviously, it's not needed in the app of this size, but it is there to demonstrate the pattern
+    - As always, more unit tests could be added